 "That is a small measure

-I am sure it was jarring to go from being alone to hearing the other
+sure it was jarring to go from being alone to hearing the other hosts in your

-Dax considered.
-"It would be horrible.
-I think I understand now."
-They were quiet for a second.
-"You have no one then?
-No one to share your time, your feelings
+have no one then?
+No one to share your time, your feelings with?"

 "That's not exactly what